How to Become a Telemetry Nurse (Steps, Duties & Salary)

-What Is a Telemetry Nurse?
+What Is Telemetry Nursing?

 Telemetry nurses use the latest technology to monitor patients for dangerous heart rhythms.
 These patients may have heart disease or have undergone surgery and need close monitoring.